Do you have a closed water supply system? If so, you might need a water heater expansion tank.

-Expansion tanks will typically cost between $40 and $70 (4).
-When talking budget, you should decide whether you plan to install the system yourself or if you’ll call a professional.
-If you aren’t comfortable dealing with electrical and plumbing lines, we recommend the latter.
+Expansion tanks typically cost between $40 and $70 (4).
+When considering your budget, you should decide whether you plan to install the tank yourself or hire a professional.
+If you aren’t confident dealing with electrical and plumbing lines, we recommend the latter.

-But if you do decide to hire someone, you’ll also need to factor in the cost of installation.
+If you decide to hire someone, you also need to factor in the cost of installation.
 Labor costs vary for each company.
-After scouring the internet, we’ve found companies that charge anywhere from $150 to $800+ to install an expansion tank.
+Taking even a brief look online, we’ve found companies that charge anywhere from $150 to $800+ to install an expansion tank.

 Troubleshooting Your Expansion Tank

-No system is perfect and there are sure to be times when you experience trouble with your expansion tank.
-Problems could stem from the wrong size tank, but in some cases, it means something is wrong with your unit.
+No system is perfect and there are sure to be times when you encounter issues with your expansion tank.
+These problems could stem from the wrong size tank, but it might also be that something is wrong with your heater.

 If your expansion tank loses its air cushion, the pressure during each “on cycle” can be too high.
-This can wreak havoc for your water heater’s pressure relief valve (5).
+This can wreak havoc on your water heater’s pressure relief valve (5).

-Older expansion tanks also don’t have an internal bladder to separate air and water.
-So, if your unit is older, you may experience a loss of hot water.
-This commonly happens when air mixes with your hot water in the system.
+Older expansion tanks don’t have an internal bladder to separate air and water.
+If your unit is older, you may experience a loss of hot water.
+This commonly happens when air mixes with hot water in the system.

 In older systems without a bladder, waterlogging happens when air finds its way in and out of the tank.
-When you lose so much air, you lose air pressure, causing the water in the tank to be stagnant.
-If this happens, you may be required to drain your system.
+When you lose air, you also lose air pressure, causing the water in the tank to become stagnant.
+If this happens, you might need to drain your system.

-For those of you with traditional tank heaters, go check right now to make sure you have an expansion tank.
-If you do, great, but if not, check if you have a closed-supply system.
-If you don’t have an expansion tank and your water supply system is closed, call a professional or go buy one.
+If you have a traditional tank heater, go and check that you have an expansion tank.
+If you do, great, but if not, check whether or not you have a closed-supply system.
+If you don’t have an expansion tank and your water supply system is closed, call a professional or go and buy a tank.